Alvor1991/PP4-Physio/README.md

 #### Project Goals

-* Provide a user-friendly interface for clients to book therapy appointments.
+* Provide a user-friendly interface for clients to book sports therapy appointments.

 * Implement a responsive design to ensure accessibility across various devices.